-The comparison between data scientists and business analysts is not very common.
+The comparison between data scientist vs business analyst is not very common.
 But surprisingly, they share a lot of business goals. so, How they work towards these goals is what differentiates them.
 Data scientists work towards the goals using a statistical and mathematical lens, while business analysts approach the goals with an integrated outlook.
 We will look at the work done by both professionals and cover the similarities and differences in this article.

 Data Scientist vs Business Analyst: Main Differences